CADLAB-io/CADLAB.io-swarm-stack/README.md

 Sometimes, you can get a 502 bad gateway error when trying to access the website even though all docker services are running without errors.
 It usually happens when you try to access the website while CADLAB is still being installed.
 In this case, wait a minute or two and try refreshing your browser.

+### Invalid SSL certificate when connecting to Git provider

+If you see the error **"The URL you entered doesn't seem to point to any server or there is no valid ssl certificate installed."** when setting up an integration with an external Git provider, it usually means one of the following:

+1. **Typo in the URL** — Verify the hostname is correct, the scheme is `https://`, and there are no extra slashes or misspellings.
+2. **Self-signed certificate** — Your self-hosted GitLab, GitHub Enterprise, or BitBucket Data Center may be using a certificate signed by a private CA that CADLAB does not trust by default.
+Place the signing authority's CA certificate in the `certificates` directory and set `custom_ca_pem` in `cadlab.json` as described in [Self-signed certificates on external Git providers](#self-signed-certificates-on-external-git-providers).

 ## Changing CADLAB configurations

 Sometimes, you may need to change the CADLAB configuration after the app was successfully deployed.
 In order to do this, you need to modify the `cadlab.json` file and execute a reconfigure command for CADLAB.